ChrisThompsonDev/tabletopMod-2024MtgSet/README.md

 ## How Everything Works:

 # Deckboxes
 Each Deckbox is dedicated to an individual set.
 So let's grab the Fallout deckbox and take a look!
 Simply Click on the box and hold.
-YOu will then be able to move the box around freely.
+You will then be able to move the box around freely.

 You will see that the box is labeled for the "Complete Set".
 ![Fallout Complete Set](/images/falloutSet.png)

-Now if you click/hold (quickly) and pull away from the boox you will remove the first of it's contents.
+Now if you click/hold (quickly) and pull away from the box you will remove the first of it's contents.

 The first thing that you will remove is the Commander Precon Deck Set.
 This box has all 4 Commander decks released with the Fallout theme.
 Dragging out it's contents you will see each set individually with their own custom deckboxes.
 And inside each of those is a bag of gameplay tools, token cards, your Commander and the rest of the deck.